Optical Studies of 15 Hard X-ray Selected Cataclysmic Binaries: RESULTS ON INDIVIDUAL OBJECTS

-We have since obtained further time-resolved spectroscopy (Figure~\ref{fig:cvplot1}) which, in addition to the emission lines, shows an absorption-line component with a radial velocity period of $4.637\pm0.008$~d.
-This is unusually long for a CV; of the 1429 objects listed by \citet{rk16} in their final edition (version 7.24), only one has a longer period, V1017 Sgr at $P_{\rm orb} = 5.714$~d; the next longest, MR~Vel, is at 4.029~d.
+We have since obtained further time-resolved spectroscopy (Figure~\ref{fig:cvplot1}) which, in addition to the emission lines, shows an absorption-line component with a radial velocity period of $4.637\pm0.008$~days.
+This is unusually long for a CV; of the 1429 objects listed by \citet{rk16} in their final edition (version 7.24), only one has a longer period, V1017 Sgr at $P_{\rm orb} = 5.714$~days; the next longest, MR~Vel, is at 4.029~days.
 Even so, the long period fits the absorption velocities much better than any shorter period, and we are confident that the cycle count is correct.

-Interestingly, the binary evolution calculations of \citet{kalomeni16} predict a population of CV-like systems with periods in the rage 2--40~d and secondary stars in the 0.3--0.8 M$_\odot$ range; this may be a rare example of such a system.
+Interestingly, the binary evolution calculations of \citet{kalomeni16} predict a population of CV-like systems with periods in the range 2--40~d and secondary stars in the 0.3--0.8 $M_\odot$ range; this may be a rare example of such a system.

 We estimate that the secondary's spectral type is between K0 and K5, with the best match toward the warmer part of the range.
 This constrains the secondary's surface brightness.
 The secondary must also fill its Roche lobe, the radius of which depends on $P_{\rm orb}$, and (more weakly) on $M_2$, the mass of the secondary.
-The surface brightness and radius $R_2$ yield an absolute magnitude $M$, which combined with the secondary's observed flux gives a distance, after correction for reddening.
+The surface brightness and radius $R_2$ yield an absolute magnitude $M$, which, combined with the secondary's observed flux, yields a distance, after correction for reddening.
 We used a Monte Carlo technique described in Paper~I to compute a range of distances, sampling each input value from a plausible range.
 We used the three-dimensional dust maps of \citet{greenreddening}\footnote{Their estimates of reddening versus distance modulus can be found at http://argonaut.skymaps.info/query.} to improve upon our earlier practice, which had been to treat the extinction as an independent random variable.
 Instead, we converted distance moduli $(m-M)$ to physical distance using the extinction appropriate to each modulus.
-Guided by the evolutionary calculations of \citet{kalomeni16}, we drew $M_2$ from uniform distribution from 0.3 to 0.8~M$_{\odot}$ The result was a median distance of $1900 \pm 400$~pc, where the uncertainty is 1 standard deviation.
+Guided by the evolutionary calculations of \citet{kalomeni16}, we drew $M_2$ from uniform distribution from 0.3 to 0.8~$M_{\odot}$ The result was a median distance of $1900 \pm 400$~pc, where the uncertainty is one standard deviation.